-Cyanide is not a significant source of pollution in this watershed.
-There are no segments of the Lower Wabash watershed currently appearing on Indiana's 303(d) list for impairment due to cyanide contamination.
+There are no waterbodies in the Salamonie Watershed that appear on Indiana's 303(d) list for impairment due to cyanide contamination.

 3.1.3 Oxygen-Consuming Wastes

 Oxygen-consuming wastes include decomposing organic matter or chemicals, which reduce dissolved oxygen in water through chemical reactions, creating what is known as biochemical oxygen demand (BOD).
 Raw domestic wastewater contains high concentrations of oxygen-consuming wastes that need to be removed from the wastewater before it can be discharged into a waterway.
 Maintaining a sufficient level of dissolved oxygen in the water is critical to most forms of aquatic life.